iamShambhavi23/My-Portfolio/README.md

 # My-Portfolio
-It is a simple personal portfolio website using #HTML, #CSS, #JAVASCRIPT and #PHP.
+It is a simple personal portfolio website using :
+HTML, CSS, Javascript and PHP